JamesIves/github-pages-deploy-action/README.md

       - name: Deploy 🚀
         uses: JamesIves/github-pages-deploy-action@3.7.1
         with:
-          BRANCH: gh-pages
+          branch: gh-pages
-          FOLDER: build
+          folder: build
-          CLEAN: true
+          clean: true
-          SSH: true # SSH must be set to true so the deploy action knows which protocol to deploy with.
+          ssh: true # SSH must be set to true so the deploy action knows which protocol to deploy with.
 ```

 </p>